What is a Resume? (Definition, Types, & Examples)

 A chronological resume (also called reverse chronological resume) lists your work experience in reverse chronological order, starting with your most recent job.

-What is a resume in a chronological resume format
+And example of what a resume is in a chronological resume format

 A functional format (or skills-based resume) is a resume written to focus on your skills and qualifications rather than your chronological work history.

-What is a resume in a functional resume format
+What is a resume using an example functional resume

 A combination resume (sometimes referred to as a hybrid resume) merges elements of both chronological and functional resumes by highlighting qualifications and skills equally.